anstmichaels/emopt/README.md

 Andrew Michaels

 ## License
-EMOpt is currently released under the Apache 2.0 license (see LICENSE.md for details)
+EMopt is currently released under the Apache 2.0 license (see LICENSE.md for details)